SuadeLabs/fire/documentation/encumbrance_type.md

 # encumbrance_type
 The **encumbrance_type** describes the nature and reason behind the [**encumbrance_amount**][encumbrance_amount].

-With regards to asset encumbrance the EBA [mentions][eba-report] repos, covered bonds and derivatives.
+With regards to asset encumbrance the [EBA][eba-report] mentions repos, covered bonds and derivatives.

-For real estate collateral, we include real_estate.

-*(Consider further enums, particularly with regards to more specific real estate collateral: liens, easement ...)*
+Encumbrance can also apply to real estate, including mortgages, easements, and property tax liens

 ---
 [encumbrance_amount]: https://github.com/suadelabs/fire/blob/master/documentation/encumbrance_amount.md